-From the end of the temporary Covid-adjusted right to rent checks to new material information rules for portal listings, landlords are going to need letting agents' guidance more than ever in 2022 when it comes to compliance.
+From the end of the temporary Covid-adjusted right to rent checks to upcoming changes to the carbon monoxide and smoke alarm rules, landlords are going to need letting agents' guidance more than ever in 2022 when it comes to compliance.

 Although there are fewer Covid-related deadlines on the horizon, there's still plenty going on in 2022 for lettings legislation.
-Right to rent checks will return to normal, and landlords and agents alike will need to start digitising their systems for Making Tax Digital, and carbon monoxide and smoke alarm regulations will be updated.
+Right to rent checks will return to normal, landlords and agents alike will need to start digitising their systems for Making Tax Digital, and carbon monoxide and smoke alarm regulations will be updated.

 Plus, you'll need to keep tabs on the evolving cost of living crisis and plans to increase minimum energy efficiency standards - and prepare for the Renters' Reform Bill now that the white paper has been released.

 The key lettings dates in 2022 and beyond

 1 November 2022: Move to Making Tax Digital for VAT returns

 VAT registered businesses will have to use Making Tax Digital compatible software to submit their VAT returns from 1 November 2022, when HMRC will switch off its current online system.